andrejewski/emf/README.md

 var Dispatcher = require('emf').Dispatcher;
 ```

 EMF is a conservative [Flux](https://github.com/facebook/flux) implementation.
 The only goal of EMF is reducing the boilerplate of Flux applications.
-Putting logic into classes, most of Flux's inherit verbosity is reduced significantly and extending the classes is much more convenient.
+Putting logic into classes, most of Flux's inherit verbosity is reduced significantly and extending is much more convenient.

 # Classes